DonP1r3lly/Keylogger-Python-/README.md

 -Files detectable by the antivirus, but it is only a keylogger.
 Try it on a virtual machine.

 -Recording for 60 seconds.
+Running in the background.

--Running in the background.
+-You will find the file and the key: C:\Users\YOUR_USER\Documents\WindowsPowerShell

--You will find the file: C:\Users\YOUR_USER\Documents\WindowsPowerShell
+- Use Decryptor.exe with the key and one new file will be created with the clean data.

 # Master
 -Reserved.
 Not detectable.
 RCE on W11,W10,W7